We use minimal analytics to improve the site. Is that okay?

 Recommended Cards For Casual Photography & Video

-If you’re just shooting casually or need a great card for video, here are a few nice cards that will save you money.
-This is what you want if you’re shooting video as well since the V90 cards can be overkill.
+If you’re just shooting casually or need a great video card, here are a few nice options that will save you money.
+This is what you want if you’re shooting video as well, since the V90 cards can be overkill.
 Using the v60 cards will allow you to buy much larger cards.

-There have been a ton of new cards that have come out since I tested but I’ll list what has been working well in most cameras.
+There have been a ton of new cards released since I tested, but I’ll list what has been working well across most cameras.

 Card Name In-Camera Speed Check Price